serialport/node-serialport/README.md

 ### .on('disconnect', callback)
 Callback is called with an error object.

-**Note:** Currently disconnections will also remove all event listeners on some platforms.

 ## Command Line Tools
 If you install `serialport` globally. (eg, `npm install -g serialport`) you'll receive two command line tools.